Visit Giardini Naxos

 Explore Giardini Naxos

-The popular attractions of Giardini Naxos are varied and are centred around the beach, seaside and nightlife and also the museum and excavations of ancient Naxos.
-It is also an area rich in environmental and cultural attractions.
+The popular attractions of Giardini Naxos are centred around the beach, seaside and nightlife and also the museum and excavations of ancient Naxos.

 For the gourmets amongst you, the local cuisine offers dishes based on fish: seafood salad (octopus and shrimp), tuna and smoked salmon, 'bruschetta', oysters, a fried mixture of squid, mullets and stuffed sardines, sea-food risotto or swordfish rolls, perhaps accompanied by the famous Sicilian wines, including the so-called 'wine of Etna' (red, white and rosé).
 For those who like fish, between the second week of June and early July, in Giardini Naxos, there is the traditional Seafood Festival.